Appeals court upholds structure of U.S. consumer bureau

 WASHINGTON (Reuters) - A U.S. appeals court on Wednesday upheld the structure of the U.S. Consumer Financial Protection Bureau, determining it is constitutional to bar the president from firing its director at will, even as the Trump administration works to weaken the regulator.

-Wednesday’s ruling overturns a November 2016 decision that had given presidents the power of dismissal over a CFPB director and marks the latest development in a complicated fight over leadership of the agency, which was established to crack down on predatory financial practices after the 2007-2009 financial crisis.
+Wednesday’s ruling overturns an October 2016 decision that had given presidents the power of dismissal over a CFPB director and marks the latest development in a complicated fight over leadership of the agency, which was established to crack down on predatory financial practices after the 2007-2009 financial crisis.

 The ruling from the Court of Appeals for the District of Columbia is part of a broader fight over the agency’s structure, and comes amid a separate, more immediate controversy that emerged after President Donald Trump appointed Mick Mulvaney, an agency critic who also is director of the Office of Management and Budget, as its temporary head in November.

 The CFPB had appealed the 2016 court decision that gave the president the power to fire the agency’s director without proof of serious misconduct.
-The fight over the agency’s structure is part of a continuing lawsuit between the agency and a mortgage servicer, PHH Corp(PHH.N). [nL1N1DJ24V]
+The fight over the agency’s structure is part of a continuing lawsuit between the agency and a mortgage servicer, PHH Corp.

 “Congress’s decision to provide the CFPB director a degree of insulation reflects its permissible judgment that civil regulation of consumer financial protection should be kept one step removed from political winds and presidential will,” the court wrote.